 Toasted seeds can be added to bread, cookies, muffins, etc.

-Sprinkle whole or ground chia over yogurt, fruit smoothies, milkshakes, etc.
+Sprinkle whole or ground chia over yogurt, fruit-smoothies, milkshakes, etc.

-≻≻- Back to Nuts nutrition from Chia seeds.
-Please visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.
+≻≻- Back to Nuts and seeds from Chia seeds.
+Visit here for an impressive list of nuts and seeds with complete illustrations of their nutrition facts and health benefits.

 ≻≻- Back to Home page.

-2. Plant profile for Savia hispanica (chia).
+USDA plant profile for Salvia hispanica (chia).

-3. Chia (Salvia hispanica): a systematic review by the natural standard research collaboration.
+Chia (Salvia hispanica): a systematic review by the natural standard research collaboration.

-4. University of Kentucky cooperative extension service-pdf.
+University of Kentucky cooperative extension service-pdf.